How does a Retirement income account work?

-With a Retirement Income account, your super continues to earn interest, however you can receive ongoing payments to your bank account until the funds and any investment earnings run out.
+With a Retirement income account, your super continues to receive investment earnings, however you can receive ongoing payments to your bank account until the funds and any investment earnings run out.
 Any payments or lump sum withdrawals from your account will be tax-free if you're aged 60 or over.
 You can choose how much income you wish to take and when you wish to take it, provided the total each year meets the minimum amount set by the Federal Government.

 Easy account activation

 Your Sunsuper for life membership includes an Income account for when you are ready to transition to retirement.
 As you approach retirement, you will start to see details of your Income account in Member Online and in various communications.
 When you reach preservation age, subject to minimum balance requirements, you can simply activate your Income account online, through Member Online.
 Alternatively, you can complete the Income account request form [PDF 810KB].

 When you’re ready to retire and activate your Retirement income account a Retirement Bonus* of up to $4,800 may be paid on the amount moved into your Retirement income account.

 *If you meet the eligibility criteria, your Retirement Bonus will be paid into your Retirement income account at the end of the financial year that you activated your Retirement income account.

 Learn more about the Retirement Bonus in the Retirement Bonus factsheet [PDF 150KB].